Award-Winning Blueberry Pie │ Best Cook

 When Mary Blenk was 8, she joined 4-H—not for the animals but for the cooking.
 “We did a lot of cooking, and I got a lot of cookbooks from 4-H,” she recalls.
 That same year, she entered her first competition at the Union Fair, about 25 miles from her home in St. George, Maine.
 She didn’t win, but she kept trying.
 She’s 56 years old now, with 92 ribbons and many trophies to show for her culinary efforts.

-Today, in the kitchen of her Cumberland home, Mary is making her prize-winning Maine wild-blueberry pie.
+Today, in the kitchen of her Cumberland home, Mary is making her award-winning Maine wild-blueberry pie.
 Retired from the post office, soon she and her husband will move back to her childhood home in St. George.
 Just about everything is packed, including hundreds of cookbooks and the baking ribbons and trophies that have distinguished her life.
 “I’ve just had fun finding contests wherever I can.
 Once you get the bug, it’s hard to sign off,” she says.
 “When I go to these contests, it’s so great because everyone there loves to talk about food.
 It’s one of the ways I’ve learned.
 The judges have so much knowledge.
 And it’s great to have their praise.”
 One comment pleased her the most: “Everything a blueberry pie should be.”

 With a pastry blender, Mary works shortening into the flour for the crust.
 The dough rolls out softer than silk.
 “It’s what I know,” Mary says, her eyes sparkling behind rimless glasses as she works.
 She gently lays the big circle of crust into the pie plate and trims the edges.
 She uses frozen berries, summer and winter.
 “They make a better pie,” she says.
 “The berries are different every year.
 I always make a few pies first before I enter, just to test the berries.”